rust-lang/rust/doc/tutorial-rustpkg.md

 ~~~

 If you're not familliar with the `cat >` idiom, it will make files with the
-text you type insie.
+text you type inside.
 Control-D (`^D`) ends the text for the file.

 Anyway, we've got a README and a `.gitignore`.
 Let's talk about that
 `.gitignore` for a minute: we are ignoring two directories, `build` and
 `.rust`. `build`, as we discussed earlier, is for build artifacts, and we don't
-want to check those into a repository. `.rust` is a folder that `rustpkg` uses
+want to check those into a repository. `.rust` is a directory that `rustpkg`
-to keep track of its own settings, as well as the source code of any other
+uses to keep track of its own settings, as well as the source code of any other
 external packages that this workspace uses.
 This is where that `rustpkg
 install` puts all of its files.
 Those are also not to go into our repository,
 so we ignore it all as well.